zkSNARK/date-by-first-second-third-fourth-fifth/README.md

 the date parameter and the date parameter will be ignored.

-As an example, if you would like to get the second tuesday in January of 2020, you can call the function as follows.
+As an example, if you would like to get the second tuesday in January of 2020, you can call the function as follows... (all three are the same)

-    date = get_date_of(ordinal.THIRD, calendar.MONDAY, 0, 0)
+    date = get_date_of(ordinal.THIRD, calendar.MONDAY, 1, 0)

 or